Redawt/f4-frost-guide/mo2.md

 ## How to MO2
-If you need some information and help on how to use MO2, here are some helpful links:
+If you need some information and help on how to use MO2, here are some helpful links.
 * [GamerPoets' Videos: How to Use MO2](https://www.youtube.com/playlist?list=PLlN8weLk86Xh3ue76x2ibqtmMramwQmHB)
   * A small video series to learn how to do things in MO2
 * [MO2 Sorting Crashcourse](https://github.com/sower-j/modding-guides/blob/main/mo2-sorting-crashcourse.md)